bryopsida/docker-openmct/README.md

 It's using fastify and an alpine base to serve up OpenMCT.
 It's building against tag 2.1.3 and pulls in base patches nightly.

 ## How to run?
-You can run the container with `docker run -p 3000:3000 ghcr.io/bryopsida/openmct:main`, you'll be able to access the site at http://localhost:3000/
+You can run the container with `docker run -p 3000:3000 ghcr.io/bryopsida/openmct:main`, you'll be able to access the site at http://localhost:3000/, you can also run `docker-compose up` to leverage the docker-compose and a local build.

 ## How to customize?